 Dawn let out a terrified "EEP" and tried to hide further behind Spike.
 Spike whispered, just loud enough for Dawn to hear, "Pet, when this goes down, get to the Magic Box as fast as you can.
 Don't stop for anything, and don't look back".

 Two of the demons advanced on Spike.
-Spike thought about his options, looking over to the Scoobies, and hoping that they would be more useful than they were last night at the cemetery.
-Realizing that he had come to think of them as allies, Spike got even angrier and bellowed when the nearest demon attacked.
+The vampire weighed his options, looking over to the Scoobies and hoping that they would be more useful than they were the night before at the cemetery.
+Realizing that he had come to think of them as allies, Spike became even angrier and bellowed when the nearest demon attacked.
 The demon swung his chains at Spike in a downward chop, but Spike, having many years of experience with chains, grabbed them before they could pick up any real velocity, and pulled the surprised demon into his waiting knee.
 When this happened, Dawn bolted back down the alley, towards the Magic Box, following Spike's orders and not looking back.

 "Alright, who's next?"
 Spike uttered with confidence.